miheretab/multiple-file-upload/README.md

 You can install this plugin into your CakePHP application using [composer](https://getcomposer.org).

-put MultipleFileUpload folder into plugins and do:
+create MultipleFileUpload folder into plugins folder and do:
 ```
 composer dumpautoload
 ```